henry-zwart/msc_thesis/reports/proposal/sections/methods.typ

 reflecting undirected associations between beliefs, thus we can extend the model to support directed relations by allowing each $omega_(i j)$ and $omega_(j i)$ to vary.

-#{
-  set text(fill: luma(140))
-  [
+#plan[
   2. Causal discovery:

   3. Dataset:
     - Description: longitudinal study on climate attitudes in the US, collected between ... and ....
     - Source
     - Intention
     - Two dimensions: population and time.
       - Time
         - Six waves
         - Each individual is present in a subset of the waves.
 These can be not noncontiguous.
       - Population:
         - Unsure about key statistics ($n$, sampling methods)
     - Questions:
       - Demographic/population groups
       - Experiences
       - Beliefs/attitudes
     - No relationship information (as far as I am aware), so we will disregard social connections in model for purposes of model-fitting.
 ]
-}

 In #rq1 we plan to fit the NB model and its directed variants to empirical data, to investigate the relational structure of beliefs in real individuals, and how this varies